bcwaldon/vagrant_devstack/README.md

     vagrant box add oneiric http://images.ansolabs.com/vagrant/oneiric64.box

 ### Step 4: Configuration
 You can set up a local config file to override the default settings used with the project.
 See a sample config at `etc/vagrant.yaml.sample`.
-Place your own copy at `etc/vagrant.yaml`, or set a custom location in the environment variable `VD_CONF`.i
+Place your own copy at `etc/vagrant.yaml`, or set a custom location in the environment variable `VD_CONF`.

 If you decide to place the cookbooks you checked out in setp 2 in a non-default location, you must set the `devstack_cookbooks_dir` attribute to point to the proper directory.